chayan-mann/fanTune/README.md

 # 🎵 fanTune - Your Stream, Their Soundtrack

 **fanTune** is a real-time, interactive web application that transforms how content creators engage with their audience through music.
-It allows streamers to create dedicated music rooms where viewers can collaboratively build a playlist by submitting YouTube links and upvoting their favorite songs.
+It allows streamers to create dedicated music rooms where viewers[...]

-The application features a robust multi-room system, admin controls for queue management, and a sleek, modern interface, all powered by a real-time backend to ensure a perfectly synchronized experience for every user.
+The application features a robust multi-room system, admin controls for queue management, and a sleek, modern interface, all powered by a real-time backend to ensure a perfectly synchronized experienc[...]

 **Live Demo:** [fantune.chayanmann.in](https://fantune.chayanmann.in/)